COUPE DE GRACE (some text hidden)

 Poor man's Porsche or the world's finest all-round driver's sportscar?
 Jonathan Crouch checks out the Porsche 718 Cayman coupe.

-This latest 718 Cayman ditches the old flat six engine in favour of a more efficient turbocharged four cylinder powerplant, yet still offers more power.
+This 718 Cayman ditches the old flat six engine of its predecessors in favour of a more efficient turbocharged four cylinder powerplant for mainstream varaints, yet still offers more power.
 As for the name, well in case you were wondering, the '718' reference refers not to the engine but a series of classic Porsche mid-engined models that won numerous races in the 1950s and '60s.
 Enough with the briefing; what's this car like?

 Backgroundword count: 154

 As ever, Porsche determinedly refutes suggestions that what we have here is simply 'a Boxster with a roof' but that's essentially what it boils down to.
 Not that there's much wrong with that, the exemplary handling balance of the brand's entry-level model enhanced by a body almost twice as stiff, enough to make this car the darling of the red mist brigade in the motoring press, if not as strong a seller as its maker would have liked.
 So what to do?
 Porsche could certainly make this car quicker, even sharper to drive, more efficient to run and higher tech to use - and sure enough, all of that was done for the launch of the original version of this third generation model, back in 2013.
 It wasn't quite enough, even with the subsequent launch of more focused GTS and GT4 versions.
 Will this 718 version fare any better?
 It'll be interesting to see...